CAPITAL REGION PRISM

 PRISM Goals

-• Prevention- Prevent the introduction of invasive species into the region.
+Minimize the introduction and spread of harmful invasive species into new areas.

 Capital Region Geography